 The beginning of FFRC was 9/1/2000.
 My daughter, Dawn, and I knew we would love to run a feline rescue center.
 Our first room was known as Kitty Campus Room.
 We immediately took in 12 cats.
 I was overwhelmed with the thought of having to find homes for so many!
 Little did I know where all this was eventually going to lead.
 I remember our very first adoption–it was a joyous occasion!
+The kittens name was Nugget.
 At this time, we did not have the “spay/neuter before they go” policy in place.
 If a cat or kitten was adopted before she was spayed or neutered, the owner had to sign that this surgery would be done.

 Dawn and I quickly realized how much a no-kill cat rescue was needed.
-The phone calls came in, cats and kittens came flooding in, volunteers started arriving and we decided this: If we were going to run a cat rescue center, we were going to do it to the best of our ability and set the standards high.
+The phone calls came in, cats and kittens came flooding in, volunteers started arriving and we decided this – if we were going to run a cat rescue center, we were going to do it to the best of our ability and set the standards high.
 We contacted Dr. Pettigrew’s office and talked at great length with him.
 He helped us set our protocols.
 At first, it was all so overwhelming.
 Where were we going to get money to do this great desire that we had?
 People soon realized that we were sincere in operating FFRC with high standards.
 People liked that and started supporting us.

 In 2001, the second year, another room was built.
 This was called June’s Room.
 We thought how wonderful–we now have 2 rooms!
 Little did we know what was about to happen.
 Dawn and I also ran a dog boarding facility at the same time.
 We loved doing this, but felt the passion of the rescue center.
 We decreased our numbers for the dog boarding in the large main area to make more room for cat rescue work.
 This allowed us to take in more cats and do more adoptions.
 Cat’s Cove also became a reality.
 The Cove is a building used for cats that were given to us but have long standing litter box issues.
 Cat’s Cove is large, comfy, and fun for the cats.